 Programming & Scripting

 I have been programming since 2014, mostly focusing on programming and scripting for GIS analysis applications.
 That said, I have other interests related to programming and enjoy writing scripts that are fun and/or potentially beneficial in terms of personal productivity.

 In the programming section, you will find sample code and other information about most of the languages that I can program in:

-- General and geospatial statistical analysis
+- General and geospatial statistical analysis, data visualization

-- Compiling notes, slideshow presentation, papers, etc.
+- Compiling notes, slideshow presentations, papers, etc.